aspect-build/rules_js/docs/migrate.md

 The `WORKSPACE` file contains Bazel module dependency fetching and installation.

 Add install steps from a release of rules_js, along with related rulesets you plan to use.

-When you're ready to complete the migration, remove usage of the following:

-- `build_bazel_rules_nodejs`

-You'll need to remove `build_bazel_rules_nodejs` load() statements from BUILD files as well.
-We suggest using https://docs.aspect.build/ to locate replacements for the rules you use.

-## Update package.json

-When you're ready to complete the migration, remove usage of the following npm packages which contain Bazel rules, as they don't work with `rules_js`.
-Instead, look under https://github.com/aspect-build/ for replacement rulesets.

-- `@bazel/typescript`
-- `@bazel/rollup`
-- `@bazel/esbuild`
-- `@bazel/create`
-- `@bazel/cypress`
-- `@bazel/concatjs`
-- `@bazel/jasmine`
-- `@bazel/karma`
-- `@bazel/terser`

-Some `@bazel`-scoped packages are still fine, as they're tools or JS libraries rather than Bazel rules:

-- `@bazel/bazelisk`
-- `@bazel/buildozer`
-- `@bazel/buildifier`
-- `@bazel/ibazel` (watch mode)
-- `@bazel/runfiles`

-In addition, rules_js and associated rulesets can manage dependencies for tools they run.
-For example, rules_esbuild downloads its own esbuild packages.
-So you can remove these tools from package.json if you intend to run them only under Bazel.

 ## Account for change to working directory